HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-* lang: 24% of desktop and 23% of mobile manifests are using the `lang` tag to specify the primary language for the value of the manifest’s localizable members.
+* lang: 24% of desktop and 23% of mobile manifests are using the `lang` tag to specify the primary language for the value of the manifest's localizable members.
 * display: `standalone` mode is the most common display mode, used by  almost 3/4 of websites that define a display mode.
-It’s also  one of the display modes that enables an app to be installable.
+It's also  one of the display modes that enables an app to be installable.

 {{ figure_markup(
   image="display_values.png",